CXMANDTXW/Face_flatigue_detection/README.md

 - Make sure the pre training files and face_detection.py are in the same directory

 # step 2
-For real-time detection(USB Camera)
+For real-time detection(USB Camera).Do not use -v to specify a video file.
 ```
 python face_detection.py -p shape_predictor_68_face_landmarks.dat

 ```
-For video detection,uncomment line 51,52 and comment line 53 in face_detection.py.
+For video detection
 ```
 python face_detection.py -p shape_predictor_68_face_landmarks.dat -v your_video.mp4
 ```